flarum/framework/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 IMPORTANT: We applaud pull requests, they excite us every single time.
-As we have an obligation to maintain a healthy code standard and quality, we take considerate amounts of time for reviews.
+As we have an obligation to maintain a healthy code standard and quality, we take sufficient time for reviews.
 -->

 **Fixes #0000**